Rancho Cordova, California: Geography

-According to the United States Census Bureau, the CDP has a total area of 34.9 sqmi, of which 34.6 sqmi of it is land and 0.3 sqmi of it (0.88%) is water.
+According to the United States Census Bureau, the CDP has a total area of 34.9 sqmi, of which 34.6 sqmi is land and 0.3 sqmi (0.88%) is water.
 Rancho Cordova lies within the Sacramento Valley.

 Climate

 As part of the greater Sacramento area, Rancho Cordova experiences a hot-summer Mediterranean climate (Köppen: Csa).
 Summers are hot and dry, while winters are cool and rainy.
 Monthly mean high temperatures range from 56.0 F in January to 92.6 F in July, while lows range from 39.2 F in January to 59.2 F in July.
 Yearly precipitation totals around 18.14 in, with the majority of precipitation falling between December and March.

 Transportation

 Regional highway access is provided by U.S. Route 50 and State Route 16.

 Rancho Cordova is served by Sacramento Regional Transit's various bus lines and the Gold Line light rail line.
-According to the US Census Burea's American Community Survey for 2021, fewer than 0.5 percent of Rancho Cordova commuters employ public transportation.
+According to the US Census Bureau's American Community Survey for 2021, fewer than 0.5 percent of Rancho Cordova commuters employ public transportation.
+Students enrolled in a FCUSD school can get a free bus pass.

+The city also manages local transportation operations by addressing traffic concerns through its Neighborhood Traffic Management Program (NTMP), traffic volume monitoring, and designated truck routes.
+The city is also developing an Active Transportation Plan to improve infrastructure for walking and bicycling.
+This includes expanded networks of sidewalks and shared-use paths.